-Inhibitor of hedgehog (Hh) signaling, possibly via several mechanisms.
+AY 9944 dihydrochloride is an inhibitor of hedgehog (Hh) signaling, possibly via several mechanisms.
 Inhibits Δ7-dehydrocholesterol reductase (IC50 = 13 nM), thus reduces cholesterol biosynthesis, and also inhibits cholesterol esterification.
 May also directly block the cellular response to Hh proteins.
 Teratogenic in vivo.

 |Storage||Desiccate at RT|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.

 |Solvent||Max Conc. mg/mL||Max Conc. mM|

 Preparing Stock Solutions for AY 9944 dihydrochloride

 The following data is based on the product molecular weight 464.3.
 Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.

 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|

 |0.5 mM||4.31 mL||21.54 mL||43.08 mL|